 - Describe a time when you felt out of your comfort zone, and how you adapted to the situation.

-- Describe a fundraiser that you feel would effectively publicize Outreach360 on campus and successfully raise money for the alternative break.
+- Describe a fundraiser that you feel would effectively publicize Outreach360 on campus and successfully raise money for the service trip.